Skip to contents

 • incorporating expert judgement

-The goal is not to improve statistical fit, but to create a tariff that is:
+The goal is not necessarily to improve statistical fit, but to support a tariff structure that is:

 • stable